WE ONLY SELL LOCALLY TO BIG ISLAND CUSTOMERS. WE DO NOT SHIP

 African Blue Basil ($2/cutting) – beautiful in the landscape, bright blue leaves depending on the sun/shade/combo.
 Great for use in tea, or cooking, Bees are HIGHLY attracted to the flowers.
 Perennial.

 Cuban Oregano ($1/cutting) – great for growing around trees, around your garden, borders, or just a few plants for use in culinary dishes.
-Used similar to oregano in cooking.
+Used similar to oregano in cooking with more diverse culinary applications.
 Perennial.

 Sweet potato slips ($1 a slip)